MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 ### Codos (Solvent)

 [Codos](https://inara.cz/starfield/starsystem/10/#area1158) is a nice place for a **solvent**-producing outpost, being the only domesticable plant-based solvent supply.
+It should be possible to find a location that also produces Carboxylic Acids (R-COOH) which are useful for research and weapon mods.

 Design: